Gozala/workspace/pages/w3 account model.md

 - Account is identified via [[did:key]] identifier
 - Unknown [[did:key]] identifier represents **inactive account**.
-System does not track such accounts and treats them as account with `0` balance.
+System does not track such accounts and treats them similar to accounts with `0` balance.
-- Account storage capacity is derived by TBD formula from it's balance.
+- Account **storage capacity** is derived from it's balance  TBD formula from it's balance.
 - Anyone could activate account by transferring TBD amount of funds and increasing it's storage capacity to 1TB.
 - Anyone with `account/activate` capability from the account DID could activate account by providing valid email verification proof.
 	- When this happens our `did:key:zTreasury` account will transfer TBD amount of funds to account been activated increasing it's storage capacity to 1TB.